List of Pound Puppies characters: Humans

-Holly – A kind girl with the gift of Puppy power.
+Holly – a kind girl with the gift of Puppy power.
 She owns the puppy pound in season 1.
-She often helps Cooler and the gang foil Katrina.
+She often helps Cooler and the gang in foiling Katrina.
 Katrina, whom Holly addresses to her as "Auntie Katrina", uses her as a slave for housework (in some ways similar to Cinderella).
 Like the Pound Puppies, Holly also knows when her evil guardian goes too far.
 In "Fairy Dogmother" she has a crush on Mervin.
 In season 2, her hair style and clothes change, and is a relatively minor character.
-It is unknown whether or not Holly's parents are alive.
+It is unknown whether or not Holly's parents are alive or dead.
 Their absence in the show is the likely reason why she is in Katrina's custody.
-Voiced by Ami Foster.
+Holly is voiced by Ami Foster.

 Millicent Trueblood – Katrina's wealthy and kind great-aunt and the founder of the Puppy Pound.
 According to Cooler, Millicent was 101 when she died from an incurable sickness (which meant that she was born in 1885).
 She appears in the second episode of the first season via flashback when Cooler tells a pup about the Puppy Pound's foundation.
 Because she comes from a very small family, Katrina was her only next of kin.
 Katrina believed she would inherit all her possessions (the Puppy Pound included) since her great-aunt has left no known will.
 However, after appearing to Cooler in a dream shortly after her death, Holly and the dogs find Millicent's will, where she leaves her home to Katrina and the Puppy Pound to Holly.
 Millicent Trueblood is never mentioned in any other episode of the whole series.
-Voiced by June Lockhart.
+She is voiced by June Lockhart.

-Katrina Stoneheart – An evil woman who gets most of Millicent Trueblood's fortune and the main villainess of the TV Series.
-It is obvious that she is based on Cruella de Vil.
+Katrina Stoneheart – an evil woman who gets most of Millicent Trueblood's fortune and the main villainess of the TV series.
 She often makes Holly work for her and do the chores she and Brattina should have done.
 She displays an immeasurable distaste for the Pound Puppies, and all things cute in general.
-Her main goal in Season 1 is to shut down the puppy pound (Ironically in Season 2, for some unknown reason, she owns a puppy pound of her own).
+Her main goal in Season 1 is to shut down the puppy pound (ironically in Season 2, for some unknown reason, she owns a puppy pound of her own).
 In season 2, her main goal shifted to capturing Cooler and the Pound Puppies and locking them up or even killing them.
 Also in season two, her catchphrase is "Mutts Drive Me Nuts!"
 In Season 1, Katrina is shown to be clever, manipulative and sneaky, but in Season 2, she seems to be far less competent.
-In Good Night, Sweet Pups, she is allergic to penguins.
-Voiced by Pat Carroll.
+It's never stated if Katrina is divorced or widowed, as her martial status and her husband's whereabouts remain a mystery.
+She is voiced by Pat Carroll.